corbra/SQL-Permissions-Datafile/readme.md

 ## Getting Started

-    Powershell Script to assist implementing a simple SQL access strategy.
+    Powershell Script to implement a simple SQL access strategy.
-    Access is configured through a powershell psd1 data file.
+    Access is configured declaratively through a powershell psd1 data file.
 The file contains hashtable profiles.
 Each profile can be setup to configure:
     - Target SQl Instances and databases
     - New Server level roles with
         - Server Level Permissions